API security is the protection of the integrity of APIs—both the ones you own and the ones you use. But what does that mean?

 When you select an API manager know which and how many of these security schemes it can handle, and have a plan for how you can incorporate the API security practices outlined above.

 Data breaches are scary, but you can take steps toward better security.
 APIs are worth the effort, you just need to know what to look for.
+Red Hat publishes an annual Red Hat product risk report, which outlines global security vulnerabilities affecting enterprise software, and Red Hat's solutions for our products.
 A lot of it comes down to continuous security measures, asking the right questions, knowing which areas need attention, and using an API manager that you can trust.
 We are here to help.

 At Red Hat, we recommend our award-winning Red Hat 3scale API Management.
 It includes: